 All VPNs keep connection logs

-Anyone believing a VPN can be used for criminal activities and get away with it, is living in cuckoo land, all VPNs keep logs, if they didn’t they would not be in business for long, law enforcement or their dedicated server provider would shut down their business, you need to cover your ass and so do VPN companies, legally VPNs do not have to keep any logs but if a VPN is continuously used to commit crimes and they do not take any action to stop it they could be the ones facing court, I already warned people that HMA can track you down if you break the law in my Hide My Ass one year review.
+Anyone believing a VPN can be used for criminal activities and get away with it, is living in cuckoo land, all VPNs keep logs, if they didn’t they would not be in business for long, law enforcement or their dedicated server provider would shut down their business, you need to cover your ass and so do VPN companies, legally VPNs do not have to keep any logs but if a VPN is continuously used to commit crimes and they do not take any action to stop it they could be the ones facing court, HMA can track you down if you break the law.

 What a law enforcement agency, aka LEA, can not do is to pursue a VPN company and ask them what websites have been visited by user A, VPNs do not normally keep that data, it is impossible for the FBI to go on a fishing expedition asking for a user Internet activities hoping to find something illegal, if the FBI asks for a VPN company logs, they already have evidence that a crime was committed otherwise no subpoena could be issued.